Child Protection and Safeguarding Policy

 9 Staff training

 9.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Stoke Primary School has committed to training staff throughout the academic year.
-All staff members will be made aware of the school’s safeguarding processes and structures and will receive training on these as part of their induction.
+All staff members will be made aware of Stoke Primary School’s safeguarding processes and structures and will receive training on these as part of their induction.
 As part of this training and their annual refresher, they will also receive;

 9.3 Stoke Primary School recognise that children may engage in risky behaviours that may put them at additional risk of danger.
-These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos5.
-Staff will be training in these areas in order to be able to further recognise if a child is at risk of harm.
+These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos.
+Staff will also be trained in these areas in order to be able to further recognise if a child is at risk of harm.

 10 Safer Recruitment